 ABE 6254, Simulation of Agricultural Watershed System (Teaching Assistant), University of Florida

 My research uses quantitative system approaches to understand and predict complex non-linear multi-scale interactions between water, atmosphere, crop, soil, and management.
 I am interested in developing innovative tools and solutions to support sustainable water and agronomic management.
 I employ crop models, hydrological models, weather/climate forecasts and reanalysis, data assimilation products, as well as satellite and field measurements for these studies.
-His current research mainly includes three primary topics: 1) agro-hydro-climatic monitoring and forecasting using computer models with climate and remote sensing information, 2) climate risk management for agricultural and environmental systems, and 3) assessment and applications of weather forecasts for improving agricultural and water resources management and decision-making.
+My current research mainly includes three primary topics: 1) agro-hydro-climatic monitoring and forecasting using computer models with climate and remote sensing information, 2) climate risk management for agricultural and environmental systems, and 3) assessment and applications of weather forecasts for improving agricultural and water resources management and decision-making.